Kazan Ansat: History

 the Aurus luxury cars brand in early February 2020.
 The helicopter is equipped with hydromechanical control system and its passenger cabin can accommodate up to seven energy-absorbing passenger seats.
 There is also a ventilation and air conditioning system.
 According to General Director at Kazan Helicopter Plant Vadim Ligai, work is underway to modernize the helicopter's fuel system and install additional 200 kg fuel tanks in order to increase its flight range.

 On 28 October 2016, Russian Helicopters has presented a civilian version of the Ansat helicopter.

 In 2017–2018, the helicopter has been certified for operation under extremely cold and high temperatures from minus 45°С to plus 50°С, during a series of ground and flight testing.
 In January 2019, on the basis of trials conducted at Mount Elbrus in 2018, the Federal Air Transport Agency certified the increase in take-off/landing altitude of the Ansat from previous 1,000 m to 3,500 m and approved the helicopter for high-altitude operations.
 Ansat helicopter optional Emergency Floatation System certified in March 2020.
-Since May 2020, a specially-adapted medical version is used to transport patients with the novel coronavirus in Russia.
+Since May 2020, a specially-adapted medical version Ansat-SK is used in EMS operations.
 In December 2020, the first flight of the modernized Ansat-M took place.
 The installations of a winch with a lifting capacity of up to 272 kg and an external sling for carrying oversized cargo and extinguishing fires were certified in April 2021 and the installation of an external fuel tank increasing range by 140 km in December 2021.